In Memoriam - Paul C. Weiler (1939-2021)

 From his beginnings in Thunder Bay, Ontario, Paul forged an indelible path in labour relations that has guided many of those that followed.

-In 1972, the Minister of Labour in the Dave Barrett NDP government, John King, forged a new approach to labour relations in BC.
+In 1972, the Minister of Labour in the Dave Barrett NDP government, Bill King, forged a new approach to labour relations in BC.
 The new Labour Relations Code marked a daring and new way to address labour relations, creating the first independent board in Canada with the exclusive authority to resolve labour relations matters.

 Paul was appointed the first Chair of this new Labour Relations Board in 1973, a time when BC was facing an unprecedented degree of labour relations upheaval.
 Though he only served one term, his pragmatism, intelligence, and deep understanding of workplaces and labour relations resulted in a body of Board jurisprudence that still resonates with the same force it did almost 50 years ago.